pylhc/MESS/README.md

 - Each script directory contains a ``README``, outlining the basic functionality and notes on possible pitfalls.
 - Excessive use of comments in the MAD-X scripts itself is encouraged.
-- General documentation of the OMC-Teams software on <https://twiki.cern.ch/twiki/bin/view/BEABP/OMC>.
+- General documentation of the OMC Team is located at https://pylhc.github.io/.

 ### Maintainability